Sports in the Las Vegas metropolitan area: College sports

 The University of Nevada, Las Vegas (UNLV) Rebels (the name Runnin' Rebels is used only by the men's basketball team) host Mountain West Conference events on the UNLV campus and at Allegiant Stadium.
 Indoor sporting events are held at the Thomas & Mack Center complex, both at the main arena and at Cox Pavilion, a smaller arena attached to the complex.

 The College of Southern Nevada (CSN) Coyotes host Scenic West Athletic Conference events on the CSN campus at William R. Morse Stadium and at Heritage Park both in Henderson.

 The city has become a regional hub for college basketball conference tournaments.
 The Mountain West Conference (MW) holds its annual tournaments for both men and women at the Thomas & Mack Center.
 Las Vegas hosted the tournaments for the first seven years of the MW's existence, with the tournaments returning to Las Vegas in 2009 after three years in Denver.
 In 2009 the West Coast Conference, which does not have a team in Nevada, moved its men's and women's tournaments to the Orleans Arena.
 The Western Athletic Conference moved both of its tournaments to Las Vegas in 2011.
 The WAC also plays at the Orleans Arena.

 On March 14, 2012, the Las Vegas Review-Journal reported that the Pac-12 Conference was moving its men's basketball conference tournament to Las Vegas in 2013, to be played at the MGM Grand Garden Arena.
 The tournament remained at this venue through the 2016 edition, after which it moved to T-Mobile Arena.
-The Pac-12 has since moved its women's tournament from its most recent site in Seattle to Las Vegas, originally at MGM Grand Garden Arena and now at Michelob Ultra Arena.
-Most recently, the Big West Conference moved its men's and women's tournaments to the area starting in 2020–21, first at Michelob Ultra Arena in 2021 and then Dollar Loan Center from 2022.
+The Pac-12 later moved its women's tournament from Seattle to Las Vegas, originally at MGM Grand Garden Arena and later at Michelob Ultra Arena.
+Both tournaments continued to be held on the Strip until the conference's 2024 collapse.
+Most recently, the Big West Conference moved its men's and women's tournaments to the area starting in 2020–21, first at Michelob Ultra Arena in 2021 and then Dollar Loan Center/Lee's Family Forum from 2022.

 Las Vegas hosts the Las Vegas Bowl, a college bowl game, around Christmas Day.
-The game pairs a Pac-12 team against either a SEC team or Big Ten team.
+Before the Pac-12 collapsed, the game paired a team from that conference against either a SEC team or Big Ten team.

 Despite the state of Nevada having no collegiate wrestling itself, many of the most prestigious college wrestling events are held in the area each year.
 The Cliff Keen Las Vegas Invitational tournament has been held in the city since 1981.
-Some of the nations best wrestling teams, such as Michigan, Nebraska, Virginia Tech, Minnesota, Iowa State, Ohio State and Northern Iowa often attend the event.
+Some of the nation's best wrestling teams, such as Michigan, Nebraska, Virginia Tech, Minnesota, Iowa State, Ohio State and Northern Iowa often attend the event.
 Nearby Reno, also holds a huge wrestling tournament every year for both collegiate and high school wrestling known as The Reno Tournament of Champions.

 Vegas has also been home to many international amateur wrestling events.
 In 2015, Vegas held the World Wrestling Championships at Orleans Arena.